Dignity Gold (DIGAU) Hits Self Reported Market Capitalization of $2.55 Billion

-Dignity Gold (DIGAU) traded up 0.3% against the dollar during the twenty-four hour period ending at 21:00 PM E.T. on May 14th.
-One Dignity Gold token can currently be purchased for about $1.96 or 0.00007302 BTC on cryptocurrency exchanges.
-Dignity Gold has a total market capitalization of $2.55 billion and $26.81 worth of Dignity Gold was traded on exchanges in the last day.
-During the last week, Dignity Gold has traded 2.9% lower against the dollar.
+Dignity Gold (DIGAU) traded down 0.9% against the dollar during the 1 day period ending at 18:00 PM ET on May 18th.
+One Dignity Gold token can currently be purchased for approximately $1.96 or 0.00007297 BTC on popular cryptocurrency exchanges.
+Dignity Gold has a market cap of $2.55 billion and $26.81 worth of Dignity Gold was traded on exchanges in the last day.
+Over the last week, Dignity Gold has traded down 0.1% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.